dvdgeroconnell/pands-project/README.md

 # Purpose of this Repository
 <a name="Purpose-of-this-Repository"></a>
-This repository contains the files associated with the Programming and Scripting final project, the subject of which is an analysis of Fisher's iris data set.
+This repository contains the files associated with the Programming and Scripting final project, the subject of which is an analysis of Fisher's Iris data set.

 Link to repository - [PANDS Project](https://github.com/dvdgeroconnell/pands-project.git).